enesien/venefish/README.md

 ## Setup

 1. Make sure your Firebase project has authentication added
-1. Get your public Firebase config and paste it into `pages\_app.tsx`
+1. Get your public Firebase config and paste it into `components\firebase-providers.tsx`
 1. `npm i` and `npm run dev`

-The following is only needed if you want to use `firebase/admin` (not part of this project, yet)
+The following is only needed if you want to use `firebase/admin` (not part of this project by default)

 1. Create a new file at the root level called `.env.local`
 1. Define a new variable there called `FIREBASE_ADMIN_SDK`